z Search

 Select Plastic Panel Option:

 2a - Retain outer plastic panels (Requires cutting bracket clearance holes in panels).
-Panels can be cut without removing from the vehicle (recommended easiest option, Skip to "Plastic Panel Clearance Cutting" below and use cutting template - download HERE).
-Or, panels can be removed from the vehicle for clearance cutting, then re-installed on the vehicle, Skip to "Plastic Panel Removal"below.
+Panels can be cut without removing from the vehicle (recommended easiest option (note: 4" holes can be cut without removing panels, "L-slots" require removing panels to install brackets), Skip to "Plastic Panel Clearance Cutting" below and use cutting template - download templates above).
+Or, panels can be removed from the vehicle for clearance cutting, then re-installed on the vehicle, Skip to "Plastic Panel Removal" below.

 2b - Remove underbody outer plastic panels and do not re-use panels.
 Note, the factory plastic panels do NOT offer any underbody protection.
 The purpose of the panels is to improve the aerodynamics of the underside of the truck.
 Leaving the plastic panels off permanently is acceptable and will not risk damage to the truck and the aerodynamic impact will be insignificant, since the running board brackets extend past the panels anyway.